Kevin Costner: Business interests

 On June 6, 2004, Costner opened Tatanka: The Story of the Bison one mile south of Deadwood, South Dakota, on U.S. Route 85, saying he hoped it would be an educational and emotional place for people to learn about America's westward expansion.
-Promoters stated in a news release that the $5-million attraction had a new, 3,800-square-foot interactive center featuring exhibits, retail, and food and beverage areas, as well as offices and a small theater.
-The visitor center features graphics and text about the bison and the relationship of the Plains Indians to the animals - historically hunting and now raising them for food and clothing, among other things.
+Promoters stated in a news release that the $5-million attraction had a new, 3,800-square-foot interactive center featuring exhibits, retail, and food and beverage areas, offices, and a small theater.
+The visitor center features graphics and text about the bison and the relationship of the Plains Indians to the animals – historically hunting and now raising them for food and clothing, among other things.
 The centerpiece is a bronze sculpture depicting a buffalo jump by Hill City artist Peggy Detmers, depicting 14 bronze bison in the act of running from their pursuers and three bronze Lakota riders on horseback.
 Three of the massive bison are posed in midair, cascading over the face of a cliff.
 Costner commissioned the work in 1994 from Detmers.
 The five-fourths-scale bronzes, each weighing between 2,500 and 8,000 pounds, were cast at Eagle Bronze Foundry in Lander, Wyoming.

 Costner opened the Midnight Star Casino and Restaurant in Deadwood, S.D., in 1991.
 He hired Francis and Carla Caneva to manage the establishment and gave each of them a 3.25 percent ownership and paid them salaries and bonuses.
 He terminated their employment in July 2004 and asked to agree to an amicable disassociation.
 When they declined, Costner dissolved the partnership and hired an accountant who determined its fair market value to be $3.1 million.
 The Canevas sued Costner to buy their shares based on twice that amount or sell the company on the open market.
 They won in the lower court but, on Costner's appeal, lost in the South Dakota Supreme Court.
 Costner closed the establishment in 2017 and sold it in 2020.